Guess & Sketch: Language Model Guided Transpilation: Introduction

 Neural machine learning techniques are a natural fit for transpilation.
 Assembly program translation pairs can be generated by cross-compiling C or C++ programs using different existing compilers and compiler flags, providing vast amounts of training data.
 Pairs have the same semantics since they originate from the same high-level program.
 Assembly code syntax is rigid but simple compared to natural language and most high-level programming languages, settings that existing language models have been shown to perform well in~\citep{devlin-etal-2019-bert,feng:2020:codebert,gpt_radford,lewis2019bart,codex}.
 Evaluation in this setting can also be done automatically by comparing execution of the input code and the resulting code.

 However, a key weakness of language models in this setting is their inability to perform long-tail logical reasoning~\citep{kandpal2022large,micelibarone2023larger}.
-Assembly code transpilation requires reasoning about the complex semantics of program flows.
-It is also challenging to handle different implementations of semantically equivalent operations on different ISAs.
+Assembly code transpilation requires reasoning about the complex semantics of programs.
+Additionally, specific challenging phenomena, such as differing implementations of mathematical operations on different ISAs, are critical and arise frequently in assembly code.

 Motivated by the symbolic properties of logical reasoning in the problem of transpilation, we propose a neurosymbolic method to transpilation.
 Purely symbolic methods are built on correctness guarantees, but generally can only handle short programs before encountering computational intractability.
 Classical synthesis techniques struggle to scale past $\sim6$ lines of assembly code~\citep{aquarium_synthesis}.
 Purely neural language modeling approaches are powerful general translators but have critical failure points that cause program breakdown.
 We argue for the value of a mixed-method, i.e. neurosymbolic, approach that uses probabilistic language models to obtain helpful information for transpilation, then passes such information to an ISA semantics-aware solver to complete the transpilation process.